International Service Corps

 YMCA Albania in Tirana aims to empower young people by assisting and strengthening communitiy development.
 The Y is looking for support from ISC in the areas of strategic planning and starting both day and "sleepover" camping on donated land.

-Jonathan Vance of the Weatherford Chapter will be on ISC assignment to the YMCA Centre in Tirana in fall 2023 to train volunteers on how to organize camps.
+Jonathan Vance of the Weatherford Chapter was on ISC assignment to the YMCA Centre in Tirana in fall 2023 to work with the Y's Digital Center.
+(Photo left)

 The YMCA of Grand Bahamas in Freeport brings as many as 500 children a day into its aquatics programs.
 The Y requests support in aquatics programming, government grant writing, staff development and member services.

-Teresa Hill of the Grand Canyon Chapter will be on an ISC assignment at the YMCA of the Grand Bahamas in November 2023, developing and enhancing the Ys aquatics programs, providing staff and customer service training, and consulting on funding.
+Teresa Hill of the Grand Canyon Chapter was be on ISC assignment at the YMCA of the Grand Bahamas in November 2023, developing and enhancing the Ys aquatics programs, providing staff and customer service training, and consulting on funding.

 The YMCA of the Cayman Islands operates in the well-established community of Grand Cayman and is seeking support in YMCA governance.
 This is a virtual assignment.